Time Management Activities For Employees

 The resources needed for this game are simple: a piece of paper, a pen, and, most importantly, your imagination.

-Ask your participants to write down what they would do if they received $86,400 each day.
+Ask your participants to write down what they would do if they received $86,400 daily.
 What would they spend the money on?

 This can be an individual or a group activity.